 - Garnish a smoothie bowl

-- Sprinkle on top of almond butter-coated bananas
+- Sprinkle on top of nut butter-coated apples or bananas

 - Eat by itself for a tasty, balanced snack!